TrilonIO/aspnetcore-angular-universal/README.md

 - **Webpack build system (Webpack 2)**
   - HMR : Hot Module Reloading/Replacement
-  - Production builds
+  - Production builds w/ AoT Compilation

 - **Testing frameworks**
-  - Unit testing with Karma/Jasmine
+  - Unit testing with Jest (Going back to Karma soon)

 - **Productivity**
   - Typescript 2
   - Codelyzer (for Real-time static code analysis)
     - VSCode & Atom provide real-time analysis out of the box.
-    - **NOTE**: Does not fully work with Visual Studio yet.
-(Even with VS2017 and .NET core 1.0)

-- **ASP.NET Core 1.1**
+- **ASP.NET Core 2.0**

   - Integration with NodeJS to provide pre-rendering, as well as any other Node module asset you want to use.